Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/2026-03-03-ports-and-protocols.md

 ---

-Layer 4 (Transport) is insufficient because it only ensures TCP reliability—the technical delivery of packets—without understanding what the data is or if it is secure.
-In contrast, Layer 5 (Session) manages the communication state, determining when a dialogue begins and ends beyond the simple packet-level handshake.
-Layer 6 (Presentation) handles formatting and the TLS handshake observed in the OpenSSL output; this is where TLS encryption occurs to transform plain text into a secure format that TCP then carries.
-Finally, Layer 7 (Application) governs behavior by interpreting specific instructions, such as the "301 Moved Permanently" status seen in the curl command.
-This modularity allows the network to reliably move data (Layer 4) while the upper layers ensure it is private (Layer 6) and meaningful to the user (Layer 7).
+The transport layer is insufficient because it only ensures TCP reliability—the technical delivery of packets—without understanding what the data is or if it is secure.
+In contrast, Layer 5 manages the communication state, determining when a dialogue begins and ends beyond the simple packet-level handshake.
+Layer 6 handles formatting and the TLS handshake observed in the OpenSSL output; this is where TLS encryption occurs to transform plain text into a secure format that TCP then carries.
+Finally, the application layer governs behavior by interpreting specific instructions.
+This allows the network to reliably move data layer 4 while the upper layers ensure it is private layer 6 and meaningful to the user layer 7.